LeStegii/server-software/bedrock/PROXIES.md

 # Minecraft Bedrock Proxy Software.
-This list contains Minecraft Bedrock proxy server softwares.
+This list contains Minecraft Bedrock proxy server software.

 About it: Proxies manage different single minecraft servers and manage player connections in order to handle a large number of players.